 As noted previously, net position may serve over time as a useful indicator of the College's financial position.
-At the close of the fiscal years ended June 30, 2023 and 2022, the College's assets exceeded liabilities by \$59,834,220 and \$46,569,670, respectively.
-The increase in net position is attributable to the combined increase related to the impact of posting the change in liability for the College share of the OPEB and Pension employee benefit liability, a significant increase in capital assets, as a result of construction of the science and engineering building, a decrease from posting depreciation and lease amortization expense, an increase in capital appropriation received from the Commonwealth and an operating budget gain, which includes an increase in general state maintenance appropriation funding
+At the close of the fiscal years ended June 30, 2024 and 2023, the College's assets exceeded liabilities by \$66,854,360 and \$59,834,220, respectively.
+The increase in net position is attributable to the combined increase related to the impact of posting the change in liability for the College share of the OPEB and Pension employee benefit liability, a significant increase in capital assets, as a result of construction of the science and engineering building, a decrease from posting depreciation and lease amortization expense, a decrease in capital appropriation received from the Commonwealth and an operating budget gain, which includes an increase in general state maintenance appropriation funding and a gain relative to FY2023 for net investment income.